Great Cobar mine: Changes and extensions

-The Great Cobar plant was augmented with new bins, a fourth water jacket furnace and a third converter, a 40-ton gantry crane, a second motor-generator set, another electric locomotive and more slag pot wagons, and the three damaged water jacket furnaces were rebuilt.
+The Great Cobar plant was augmented with new bins, a fourth water jacket furnace, and a third converter, a 40-ton gantry crane, a second motor-generator set, another electric locomotive, and more slag pot wagons, and the three damaged water jacket furnaces were rebuilt.
 In December 1912, a new flotation process plant entered service, which was intended to recover copper ore from the tailings of the original concentrator plant.

 The work was not confined to the Great Cobar site.
-In September 1912 an elaborate mineral separation plant, using the flotation process, was under construction at the Chesney Mine.
+In September 1912, an elaborate mineral separation plant, using the flotation process, was under construction at the Chesney Mine.
 Processing the Chesney ore had been one of the problems facing Bellinger, and he believed that the new separation plant would resolve it.

 The Great Cobar's electrolytic refinery at Lithgow operated until 1911.
-It was essentially unaltered from the days of the Great Cobar Mining Syndicate, who had built it.
-As Great Cobar's production grew, it became too much for the Lithgow plant to process, and Great Cobar exported their crude copper to be refined in America.
+It was essentially unaltered from the days of the Great Cobar Mining Syndicate, which had built it.
+As Great Cobar's production grew, it became too much for the Lithgow plant to process, and Great Cobar exported its crude copper to be refined in America.

-By the end of 1912, the Great Cobar plant finally was at least working properly.
+By the end of 1912, the Great Cobar plant was finally working properly.